How to Legally Change Your Name in California: a Complete Guide (2024)

 To legally change your name in California, you must complete a series of court forms.
 Here’s a list of the primary forms required, along with a brief description of each:

-- Petition for Change of Name (Form NC-100): This is the main form you’ll use to request a legal name change.
-It requires basic information about your current name, the new name you are requesting, and the reason for the change.
-You will need to know your correct court, how they want you to show names, addresses and other required communication information, and how to categorize your type of petition.
+- Petition for Change of Name (Form NC-100): This is the lead form you’ll use to request a legal name change.
+It establishes your case as a name change case and requires basic information about the current name and address, the proposed new legal name being requested, whose name it is that’s to be changed, and the court that is to decide..
+You will need to know how to specify your correct court, how they want you to show names, addresses and other required communication information, and how to categorize your type of petition.
+You don’t sign this document.
 Download Form NC-100

 - Attachment to Petition for Change of Name (Form NC-110): Every person whose name is to be changed requires their own NC-110.
-If you are requesting a name change for a minor or multiple individuals, you’ll need this attachment to provide additional details.
+If you are requesting a name change for a minor or multiple individuals, you’ll need this attachment to provide additional details about birth, age, gender, family relationships and criminal history.
+This is one of the documents that must be signed.
 Download Form NC-110

-- Order to Show Cause for Change of Name (Form NC-120): This form, when approved by a judge, is the document used to publish required public notification and serve non-consenting parties of your intention to change a child’s name .
-It is also used to schedule your court hearing.
+- Order to Show Cause for Change of Name (Form NC-120): You must prepare portions of this and submit it with your petition.
+This form, when judicially approved and completed by the court, is the document that establishes your hearing and is used to publish required public notification and serve non-consenting parties of your intention to change a name.You don’t sign this document.
 Download Form NC-120

-- Decree Changing Name (Form NC-130): This form will be completed by the judge at your hearing.
-Once signed, when approved and entered, it becomes the official court order that legally changes your name.
+- Decree Changing Name (Form NC-130): You must prepare portions of this and submit it with your petition.
+This form will be completed by the judge at your hearing.
+Once signed and entered in the court’s permanent records, it becomes the official court order that legally changes your name.
+You don’t sign this form.
+A certified copy of this judge-signed form is what you will use to update ID.
 Download Form NC-130

 Extra Forms - Required for Certain Courts, Types of Petitions or Situations

-- Minor Child Name Change: Even if both parents are signing a petition to change their child’s name, some counties require the child to sign a minor’s consent form, depending on the child’s age.
-If only one parent will be signing for a child’s name change, a proof of service, declaration, or declaration of due diligence must be completed and filed.
+- Minor Child Name Change: Some counties require the child to sign a minor’s consent form, depending on the child’s age.
+Also, some counties require a background check on the child whose name is to be changed, again depending on age.
+If a legal guardian or only one parent will be signing for a child’s name change, a proof of service, declaration, or declaration of due diligence must be completed and filed.

-- Proof of Service: If you are required to notify a non-consenting parent about a child’s name change, and it’s reasonably possible to do so, this form documents that they have been properly served notice.
+- Proof of Service: If you are required to notify a non-consenting parent about a child’s name change, and it’s reasonably possible to do so, this form (Proof of Service, NC-121) documents that they have been properly served notice.
+Generally, you must personally serve at least 30 days before the scheduled Hearing and file the Proof of Service at least ten days before it.
+If the nonconsenting parent is not in California, you can serve my Certified Mail, Return Receipt Requested.
+Get receipts for that, and file them with your completed Proof of Service form.
+There are other exceptions so consider getting assistance to make sure you’re doing it right.
 Download Form NC-121

 - Name Change Criminal History – Name Change Background Check: California name change laws detail specific rules for name change petitions where criminal history is involved (CCP 1279.5).
 In California, expect your judge to have a confidential criminal history report as one of the documents used in the name change decision.
 Some courts have an extra form they require you to complete and hand in with your petition so they can be sure your background check applies to your name change.